FFmpeg is an extremely powerful, and free, command-line tool that converts audio or video formats.

 which provides an additional list of command line switch options for inclusion on the drop down list.

-- Modified to ensure Start Time and End Time are now always relative to the input file.
+- Fix segment Start Time and End Time are now always relative to the input file.